MethodoxTech/.github/profile/README.md

 We believe in open accessibility and this Github organization is where we share our experience with the community.

+To learn more about us, visit our [official website](https://methodox.io/)!

 ## Divooka

 [Divooka](https://methodox.itch.io/) is a modern high-level visual programming language.
 It integrates IDE, compiler, editor, application frameworks and frontend apps.

-To learn more about us, visit our [official website](https://methodox.io/)!
+## Legacy Stuff

+If you are looking for some legacy code, see [Methodox Parcel](https://github.com/MethodoxParcel).